seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 - have a server.
 For https://test.nocodefunctions.com, I run it [on a server with 2Gb of RAM for € 4.15 / mo](https://www.hetzner.com/cloud).
 I could use less RAM but my app provides some data-intensive services and it needs to fit in memory.
 - have Java installed.
 That is a single download of a [less than 200Mb](https://adoptium.net/) file for Mac, Win or Linux, is [completely free even for commercial use](https://adoptium.net/docs/faq) (no "but Oracle can..." worry to have) and is a one liner / one click to install.
-- hava a Java server to run.
+- have a Java server to run.
 There are many.
-I personally use Payara Micro (Community Edition), which is free and is a single file download of 77Mb.
+I personally use [Payara Micro (Community Edition)](https://www.payara.fish/downloads/payara-platform-community-edition/), which is free and is a single file download of 77Mb.
 - launch your app.
 That is a one liner.

 # Conclusion: consider Java!